dingetje/RASPViewer/README.md

 # RASPViewer
 RASPViewer for Dutch RASP BLIPMAPS soaring weather model predictions.
+For more information about RASP BLIPMAPS look at http://www.drjack.info/

 Demo at the production site https://blipmaps.nl/RASPViewer/